 Alright folks, there you have it—our list of all things strange and awesome about Connecticut.
 We won't pretend we hit on all of your concerns, but we hope to have provided you with enough fuel to help rev up your decision-making engines.

 So now it's up to you to decide if the beautiful scenery, smarty pants population, and all that cool colonial stuff is right for you.
+Just make sure you're covered with an affordable home insurance policy.

 And hey, if not, we’ve got a whole series of these guides.
 Just pick a state and we’ll tell you all about it.
 Eventually you’ll find your perfect fit.
 And learn some great pub trivia answers, too.